kshedden/stats206/slides/information.md

 Dispersion in sampling distributions
 ====================================

-Just as the standard deviation $\sigma$ is the square root of the variance of the data ($\sigma^2$), the
+Just as the standard deviation of the data $\sigma$ is the square root of the variance of the data ($\sigma^2$), the
 _standard error_ of a statistic is the square root of its sampling variance.